aestears/plantTracker/README.md

 </div>

-It’s important to note that, while `plantTracker` was designed to be used with small-scale maps of plant occurence in quadrats, it is conceivably possible to use other styles of map data in `plantTracker` functions.
+It’s important to note that, while `plantTracker` was designed to be used with small-scale maps of plant occurrence in quadrats, it is conceivably possible to use other styles of map data in `plantTracker` functions.
 All that is required is a single mapped basal area (or point location converted to a small polygon) at each time point for each